 The highly successful Making the Most of the Coast project which was based on protection, enjoyment and celebration of the high quality Dumfries and Galloway coastline is now finished.
 However, all the publications produced under the project are still available to download on the Making the Most of the Coast page.

 Recreational sea angling is widely enjoyed on Solway shores as well as from small boats with several charter boat businesses operating in the area.
-More information on responsible angling can be found on the Recreational Sea Angling and Fishing Marks pages.
+More information on responsible angling can be found on the Recreational Sea Angling page.

 Sailing, kayaking, diving, wildlife watching and coastal walking are further important recreational activities on, in and around the Solway.
 The Partnership has been involved in encouraging engagement and good practice by a range of means including providing free kayaking taster sessions and organising Seasearch training for local divers.